ViveTheModder/afl-editor/README.md

 # afl-editor
 A **Java** tool (supporting both CLI and GUI) that **finds & replaces strings in AFL files** (AFS File Lists).

-It can also prevent duplicate file names by adding the file ID at the end of said duplicates.

 That way, AFS Explorer can export these files independently, without them overwriting each other.
 # Demonstration
-## Example 1
+## Example 1 - Find & Replace (Single AFL)
 A **single AFL** taken from DBZ Budokai Tenkaichi 1.
 Here, I replace ``bgm`` with ``hello there``, which **contains a space**.

 ![afl-editor-1](https://github.com/user-attachments/assets/42ceeba6-f378-4bc3-8d3a-7b3cfabd35b8)
-## Example 2
+## Example 2 - Find & Replace (Multiple AFLs)
 **Several AFLs** from DBZ Budokai Tenkaichi 3, both the final version and its prototype.

 Here, I replace ``Akuman`` with ``Vive_The_Modder``, and since **there are underscores**, **quotes and spaces are unnecessary**.

 Also, ``PZS3US1_PROTO_OG.AFL`` is **skipped** because **its number of files does not properly line up** with the AFL's file size.
 ![afl-editor-2](https://github.com/user-attachments/assets/26a3a882-e1ab-4275-bb7b-343457f944f5)
-## Example 3
+## Example 3 - GUI Ver. on Win 7 & Linux Mint
-Screenshots of the tool working on Windows 7 and Linux Mint.
+Screenshots of (an old version of) the tool working on Windows 7 and Linux Mint.

 ![afl-editor-3](https://i.imgur.com/xp3jYAG.png)